mprussell/Double-Docs/README.md

 Alternative builds, `npm run package-linux` and `npm run package-win` not tested.

-## First run & usage
+## First run

 * Run the application in `release-builds` (or move it somewhere like /Applications first).
-* Sign-in using either of the Google sign-in windows, after which both docs will be authenticated.
+* Sign-in using either of the Google sign-in windows, after which both Docs panels will be authenticated.

+## Usage

-* Edit either/both new docs OR select the blue Google Docs icon top-left to browse for other docs.
+* Edit either/both new Docs OR select the blue Google Docs icon top-left to browse for other Docs.
 Click one to load and edit.
-* Drag the slider between the docs to resize.
+* Drag the slider between the Docs to resize.
+* Double-click to reset the 50/50 split.

 Note.
 Use the Docs, Sheets, Slides or Forms file browsers, not Google Drive's as the latter can't open a document in Double Docs.